-Biggs comes to Nebraska after earning first-team NJCAA All-America honors after guiding Seward County Community College to a 31-7 record and a third-place finish at the NJCAA National Tournament in 2011-12.
+Biggs came to Nebraska after earning first-team NJCAA All-America honors after guiding Seward County Community College to a 31-7 record and a third-place finish at the NJCAA National Tournament in 2011-12.
 He averaged 14.6 points, 3.1 assists, 3.3 steals and 3.7 rebounds per game for Coach Bryan Zollinger, ranking fifth nationally in steals.
 On the season, he had eight games with at least 20 points, including a near triple double with 26 points, 11 rebounds and eight assists in one contest, and also eight games with at least five steals.

 The Jayhawk West and Region VI Player of the Year, Biggs turned in one of his best performances in the quarterfinals of the national tournament with 12 points, 10 rebounds and four steals against Columbia State.
 Biggs led Seward County CC in scoring, assists and steals en route to becoming the school's first player to garner first-team All-America recognition since 2003.
-He was the Region VI Tournament MVP, as he led the Saints to their second National Tournament appearance in five years when he averaged 14.0 points and 3.3 assists in Seward's sweep through the postseason tournament.
+He was the Region VI Tournament MVP, as he led the Saints to their second National Tournament appearance in five years.
+He averaged 14.0 points and 3.3 assists in Seward's sweep through the postseason tournament.

 He began his career at West Texas College in 2010-11, averaging 14 points and 3.8 steals per game to earn first-team all-conference recognition for Coach Jason Sautter.
 He had 31 points against Howard College, one of five 20-point games as a freshman, and seven games with at least five steals.